stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 K-Means is an *unsupervised learning* algorithm, meaning that it does not look to predict known labels or values, but instead looks to isolate patterns within unlabelled data.

-The algorithm works in a way where it partitions data-points into distinct groups (clusters) based upon their *similarity* to each other.

-This similarity is most often the eucliedean (straight-line) distance between data-points in n-dimensional space.
+The algorithm partitions data-points into distinct groups (clusters) based upon their *similarity* to each other.
+This similarity is most often the "Euclidean" (or "straight-line") distance between data-points in n-dimensional space.
 Each variable that is included lies on one of the dimensions in space.

 The number of distinct groups (clusters) is determined by the value that is set for "k".

-The algorithm does this by iterating over four key steps, namely:
+The algorithm does this by iterating over four key, sequential steps:

-1. It selects "k" random points in space (these points are known as centroids)
+1. It selects "k" random points in space (these points are known as "centroids")
-2. It then assigns each of the data points to the nearest centroid (based upon euclidean distance)
+2. It assigns each of the data points to the nearest centroid (based upon Euclidean distance)
-3. It then repositions the centroids to the *mean* dimension values of it's cluster
+3. It repositions the centroids to the *mean* dimension values of its cluster
-4. It then reassigns each data-point to the nearest centroid
+4. It reassigns each data point to the nearest centroid

-Steps 3 & 4 continue to iterate until no data-points are reassigned to a closer centroid.
+Steps 3 & 4 continue to iterate until no data points are reassigned to a closer centroid.
+When no such "allegiance" switches occur, the clusters are said to be "stable."

 <br>
 ### Data Preprocessing <a name="kmeans-preprocessing"></a>

-There are three vital preprocessing steps for k-means, namely:
+There are three vital preprocessing steps for k-means:

 * Missing values in the data
 * The effect of outliers